 Deep inside, he was smiling.
 The Hell they were watching of their own eyes now was evidently not in the present, but of the future.
 Whether it was the true future or merely a possibility among many remained to be determined, of course.

 As their course remained incredibly fast, all the glory of it was revealed in a few minutes.
 On their left, there was a volcanic heartland, with a mega-volcano dominating a spectacle of magma and dark rocks.
-The entire landscape seemed to be merging obsidian and fire into something both titanic and fiery.
-On the flanks of the volcano, a gigantic black fortress was built, and here too, it seemed to have merged with the lava flowing from the caldera in a sea of fire and molten rock.
+The entire landscape seemed to be merging obsidian and fire into something both titanic and molten.
+On the flanks of the volcano, a gigantic black fortress was built, and here too, it seemed to have merged with the lava flowing from the caldera in a sea of flame and molten rock.

 On the right, as his heroic lieutenant had justly said, there was ice.
 A lot of ice.
 Icebergs were detaching themselves from the pack ice when they were on the shore, much like lava generated a great turmoil when it touched the water...but overall, there was an endless sea of ice, dominated by a gigantic mountain that was so high you felt tiny and insignificant.
 The summit of this peak was hidden from view, as snow fell over a certain altitude...but for all the lack of visibility, it was not enough to hide that there was a second black fortress there.